-The current policy of restricting public access for an estimated eight weeks to portions of the EMUA being utilized during training would continue under the proposed action.
-It is estimated that civilian use and access to and through the proposed live-fire ranges would be affected approximately 12 to 16 weeks per year.
-Traffic control points would be established on primary roadways and manned throughout the duration of training.
+The current policy of restricting public access to the EMUA or portions of the EMUA during training would continue under the proposed action.
+While the policy would not change, the frequency of training events and the restriction could increase from about 8 weeks (assuming 4 two-week field training events) to approximately 24 weeks per year, including the 16 weeks for firing range training and the 8 weeks for major training events.
+This is the tempo described in the MIRC EIS (Navy 2009) and represents a maximum.
+The actual number of events could be less, as has historically been the case, but would likely increase over the one or two annual events reported.
+It is possible the major training events would coincide with the range training, but 24 weeks of restricted access is a conservative estimate.
+Gates on primary roadways would be constructed and manned during training.
 Security sweeps would be done through the area prior to training.
 Training would be scheduled and advance notification would be provided to the public.
 There is no UXO concern that would further restrict access to the SDZs when there is no training.
-Broadway would be closed during training but access to the National Historic Landmark, northern beaches, and the IBB would continue to be maintained via 8th Avenue.
 The impact on access would be adverse but less than significant because the military would be exercising an existing right based on existing policy.
-Access restrictions would have potential impacts on recreation and other resources, as described under other resource sections.
+Access restrictions would have impacts on recreation and other resources, as described under other resource sections.